-- shared reading of a whole class text;
+- shared reading of a whole class text

-- · regular independent reading;
+- regular independent reading

-- home/school reading;
+- home/school reading

-- hearing books read aloud on a daily basis;
+- access to quality texts

+- skill-based activities

-- selecting own choice of texts for research;
+- selecting own choice of texts for research

 - reading in other subjects.

 Children are taught a range of reading skills in order to develop both their fluency and comprehension in order to reach the expectations of the National Curriculum for their age, taking into account their underlying ability level.